Drugstore at the corner of southeast Troost and Armour.

 The victim of the underworld death sentence, slain as the sharpshooting sheriff Thomas B. Bash went into action with his slug-laden weapon, was Ferris J. Anthon, a fugitive from a Chicago indictment naming him as a member of a liquor syndicate.

-The men who died in the assassins’ automobile, from which the burst of bullets that killed Anthon, were Sam Socia and Gus Pasone.
-They had been identified as operators of night clubs here, and as henchmen of John Lazia, northside political leader under indictment for income tax evasion.
+The men who died in the assassins’ automobile, from which the burst of bullets killed Anthon, were Sam Socia and Gus Pasone.
+They had been identified as operators of nightclubs here and as henchmen of John Lazia, a northside political leader under indictment for income tax evasion.

 “No gangster from now on will walk the streets of this city or drive its streets in high-powered cars without molestation from my men,” Sheriff Bash said…

-…”The staccato bark of firearms along Armour Boulevard, in the midtown apartment hotel district, and the screams of a terror stricken women arrested the attention of Sheriff Bash as he was returning with Mrs. Bash, 14-yer-old Melva Taylor, and a deputy, Lawrence Hodgez, from a lawn party.
+…”The staccato bark of firearms along Armour Boulevard, in the midtown apartment hotel district, and the screams of a terror-stricken woman arrested the attention of Sheriff Bash as he was returning with Mrs. Bash, 14-yer-old Melva Taylor, and a deputy, Lawrence Hodgez, from a lawn party.

 “I noticed Gargotta crossing the street toward me and shooting as he came,” the sheriff said in describing the brief but sanguinary battle.
 “I pulled down on him but didn’t shoot.”

-One explanation of the fatal attack on Anthon offered by police was that a northside gang feared he might be the means through his Chicago connections, of importing gunmen to resist large vice payments which have been extracted from rival racketeers in other sections of the city.
-Anthon was arrested dozens of times in Kansas City, Kansas for liquor activities and once turned state evidence which led to the resignation of several city officials.
+One explanation of the fatal attack on Anthon offered by police was that a northside gang feared he might be the means, through his Chicago connections, of importing gunmen to resist large vice payments that have been extracted from rival racketeers in other sections of the city.
+Anthon was arrested dozens of times in Kansas City, Kansas, for liquor activities and once turned state evidence, which led to the resignation of several city officials.

-His 24-year-old blond widow, who witnessed his death at the conclusion of an automobile ride about the city, was taken to the prosecutor’s office for questioning.
+His 24-year-old blond widow, who witnessed his death after an automobile ride about the city, was taken to the prosecutor’s office for questioning.

 Associated Press, August 13, 1933